What Lions Club Does

 Monticello Lions continually work, themselves, to raise money for these causes.
 A fish fry is held the third Friday most months in the Monticello Community Building (watch for the signs).
 It’s all-you-can-eat, with all the trimmings, and carry-outs are available.
 Serving begins at 5 p.m.
 Lions also make and sell delicious home-made peanut brittle at Christmas.
 Used eyeglasses, hearing aids, and brass keys are collected for recycling.

 If you want to meet good people, help the community, and have fun doing it, you are welcome to join the Monticello Lions Club.
-The club asks that you attend meetings regularly, help work on projects, and pay your dues, which are $28 every 6 months and $7.50 per meeting for the meal.
+The club asks that you attend meetings regularly, help work on projects, and pay your dues, which are $28 every 6 months.
 Contact the Lions for more information.